rticommunity/rticonnextdds-usecases-umaa/README.md

 ##### Overview:
-This reference application provides XML definition for all the entites in the AutoPilot component and showcases accessing those entities to read/write data using features such as listeners and AsyncWaitset.
+This reference application provides XML definition for all the entites in the UMAA `AutoPilot` component and showcases accessing those entities to read/write data using features such as listeners and AsyncWaitset.

 *NOTE: The commands don't implement the UMAA command state pattern("Flow Control") as